The Challenges of Trace-Driven Wi-Fi Emulation: Background

-We used state-of-the-art tool Saturator \cite{180329} to demonstrate its behaviour over cellular network and Wi-Fi.
+We use the state-of-the-art tool Saturator \cite{180329} to demonstrate its behavior over cellular network and Wi-Fi.
 Saturator consists of two sender programs running at a client and a server.
 The client is connected via two cellphones, one cellphone is used to saturate the uplink and the downlink, while the second cellphone is used for feedback.
 A window of N packets is maintained by each sender program.
 Using the feedback packets, each sender adjusts the window size to ensure that the link is saturated without causing any self-induced packet loss.
-Both client and server store in their log the time each data or ACK packet is received, as well as its sequence number, and estimated RTT or 1-way delay.
-Using these logs, uplink and downlink latency, throughput and packet loss can be computed.
-The feedback in saturator consists of ACK packets sent to the sender for the packets received by the receiver.
+Both the client and the server record the timestamp, sequence number, and estimated round-trip time (RTT) or one-way delay for every received data or ACK packet in their respective logs.
+Uplink and downlink latency, throughput, and packet loss can be computed using these logs.
+The feedback in Saturator consists of ACK packets sent to the sender for the packets received by the receiver.
 The sender can then keep sending consistently to saturate the link reliably.
-Therefore a separate interface is needed for feedback to ensure timely delivery of ACK packets to the sender; and to avoid any impact of feedback delay on the link saturation.
-If the interface that has to be saturated is also used for feedback, queuing might cause enough delay for ACK packets to arrive on time.
-In this case there is a possibility the link might not get properly saturated.
+Therefore, a separate interface is needed for feedback to ensure the timely delivery of ACK packets to the sender, and to avoid any impact of feedback delay on the link saturation.
+If the interface that has to be saturated, is also used for feedback, queuing might cause enough delay for ACK packets to not arrive on time.
+In this case, there is a possibility the link might not get properly saturated.

 The traces collected via Saturator are replayed using Cellsim \cite{180329}.
 Cellsim requires its own machine with two Ethernet interfaces.
-It is connected to the client directly with an Ethernet cable whereas it is connected to the Internet with the second Ethernet interface.
-The client machine is not connected to the Internet, whereas the server machine is connected to the Internet via the Ethernet.
+It is connected to the client directly with an Ethernet cable, whereas it is connected to the Internet with a second Ethernet interface.
+The client machine is not connected to the Internet, whereas the server machine is connected to the Internet via Ethernet.
 Cellsim delays the packets received on both its Ethernet interfaces by a considerable amount of time to emulate propagation delay before adding the packets to the queue.
-The traffic from the client is sent to the server over the internet by Cellsim.
+The traffic from the client is sent to the server over the Internet by Cellsim.